-These festive Roasted Pepper Deviled Egg Pumpkins feature a flavorful red pepper twist with a pretty filling that resembles mini pumpkins.
+These 4-Pepper Deviled Egg Pumpkins feature a flavorful red pepper twist with a pretty filling that resembled mini pumpkins!

 A big thanks to Nellie’s Free Range for sponsoring this post, Roasted Pepper Deviled Egg Pumpkins.
 All opinions are my own.

 We’re a pretty traditional family at Thanksgiving.
-We often relish in preparing and sharing the same traditional dishes year after year.
+We often relish preparing and sharing the same traditional dishes year after year.
 Food trends come and go—but don’t mess with my mashed potatoes!
-So, you could say I went a teensy bit off the rails this year by experimenting with a fun twist on our deviled eggs recipe that I think everyone can get behind!
+You could say I went a little bit off the rails this year by experimenting with a fun twist on our deviled eggs recipe that I think everyone can get behind!

 Today I’m sharing my recipe for roasted pepper deviled egg pumpkins.

-Then, you’re going to add the life-changing ingredient to your standard deviled egg mix: roasted red peppers.
+Then, you’re going to add the life-changing ingredient to your standard deviled egg mix: roasted red peppers after you have sliced the eggs lengthwise and place all of them in a medium mixing bowl.

-Using a food processor or blender, combine the yolks, roasted red peppers, mayonnaise, Dijon mustard and salt and pepper, until the mixture is nice and smooth.
+Using a food processor or blender, combine the yolks, roasted red peppers, mayonnaise, Dijon mustard, and salt and pepper until the mixture is nice and smooth.
+Stir to thoroughly combine the ingredients and make sure there are no crumbs of balled-up mixtures.

 There are two methods to create the festive “pumpkin” yolks: